kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/views/note_form.cljs_

-1. Constructor for an event handler that will set a specific key in the `data` atom.
+1. Constructor for an event handler that will set a specific key in the `data` atom
-2. Helper components for the input and textarea components.
+2. Helper components for the input and textarea
-3. Re-use the `button` component used in the header but with a `:dispatch` option.
+3. Re-use the `button` component used in the header, but with a `:dispatch` option
-4. Use a Reagent cursor to select only the state this component needs.
+4. Use a Reagent cursor to select only the state this component needs

 Since nothing in this file is particularly novel, let's return to the button component to add support for a `:dispatch` option.
-The intent is that when the button is clicked it will call the command dispatcher with the command name and payload specified in the value of the option.
-We can also add an `:on-click` option that will simply call the provided function, since we will need to make use of that later.
+The intent is that when the button is clicked, it will call the command dispatcher with the command name and payload specified in the value of the option.
+We can also add an `:on-click` option that will simply call the provided callback, since we will make use of that option later.

 ```clojure
 ;; ...